a-type/graphql-cypher/README.md

         return null;
       }

-      // this function is added to context for you so that you can
-      // customize how you invoke your cypher operation return ctx.runCypher();
+      // the field on the parent will be passed as a function you can choose
+      // to call, or omit
+      return parent.secret();
     },
   },
 };